 Domestic students pursuing STEM degrees are eligible for a variety of regional and national scholarships from organizations like the National Science Foundation.

-To earn the MS in Econometric and Quantitative Economics degree, students must complete 45 credit hours and pass the Comprehensive Exam.
-The degree has been designed to be completed in two years, and the department recommends a total of four semesters.
+To earn the MS in Econometric and Quantitative Economics degree, students must complete 36 credit hours and pass the Comprehensive Exams.
+The degree has been designed to be completed within three semesters.

 The additional three courses are made up of approved electives.
 Please contact an advisor to view sample course plans.

 If a student wishes to focus their MS in EQE degree in the Financial or International disciplines, the department offers two MS degree sub-plans which students may transfer into after successful completion of their first semester.
 Please note: Students do not need to declare a focus when they first apply to the MS-EQE program.

 The MS in Econometric and Quantitative Economics qualifies as STEM Opt Eligible.
 F-1 students with STEM (Science, Technology, Engineering, Mathematics) degrees in fields listed on the STEM Designated Degree Program List are eligible for the 24-Month OPT STEM Extension.